top of page

 The result

-After about 3 months, the scars fade from a pink line to a fine white line that is barely or not visible.
+After about 3 months, the scars will fade from a pink line to a fine white line that is barely visible, if at all.

 Praktijk dr. Katrien Lagey